The oldest public wildflower garden in the United States

 The author names for the plant classification are: ‘A.Löve’ is for Áskell Löve (1916-1994) Icelandic botanist, co-founder of the Flora-Europaea project and professor at various universities in North America.
 ‘D.Löve’ is for Doris Löve (1918-2000), Swedish systematic botanist, active in the Arctic and collaborator with Áskell Löve on numerous publications.
 Together they amended the work of the first to classify the species - '(L.)' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Comparisons: The flowers are similar to the White Heath Aster in size, but the leaves are much larger than those of the Heath Aster; contrary wise, the leaves are shorter and more oval than those of White Panicle Aster.
 These latter two asters have flowers in dense clusters, not like the side flowering branches of this aster.
-The Ontario Aster, S. ontarionis, is most similar but the underside of the leaves have hair, not just the mid-veins, the entire leaf is soft and flexible, the disc floret lobes spread, but not strongly reflex, and there are more ray and disc florets.
+The Ontario Aster, S. ontarionis, is similar but the underside of the leaves have hair, not just the mid-veins, the entire leaf is soft and flexible, the disc floret lobes spread, but not strongly reflex, and there are more ray and disc florets.

 Above: The floral array with its lateral flowering branches.
 Drawing courtesy USDA NRCS.
 Wetland flora: Field office illustrated guide to plant species.
 USDA Natural Resources Conservation Service.

 Below: Flowers are only 1/3 inch wide, rays are usually white.
 The disc florets have pale yellow corollas with reflexing lobes.
 These disc corollas turn reddish at maturity.